 The most recent literature update was performed through January 13, 2020.

 Summary of Evidence

-For individuals who have cerebral palsy, multiple sclerosis, stroke, or other gait and balance disorders who receive hippotherapy, the evidence includes systematic reviews, randomized trials and case series.
-Relevant outcomes include symptoms and functional status.
-Studies in cerebral palsy, multiple sclerosis, stroke, and other indication have had variable findings.
+For individuals who have CP, MS, stroke, or gait and balance disorders other than CP, MS, and stroke who receive hippotherapy, the evidence includes systematic reviews, randomized trials, and case series.
+Relevant outcomes include symptoms and functional outcomes.
+Studies in CP, MS, stroke, and other indications have had variable findings.
 The randomized trials are generally small and have significant methodologic problems.
-In the largest randomized trial conducted to date (72 children), which had blinding outcome assessment, hippotherapy had no clinically significant impact on children with cerebral palsy.
-There are no randomized controlled trials showing that hippotherapy is superior to alternative treatment for patients with multiple sclerosis.
-Hippotherapy for other indications has been compared primarily with no intervention and has not been shown to be more effective than other active therapies.
+In the largest randomized trial conducted to date (72 children), which had blinding outcome assessment, hippotherapy had no clinically significant impact on children with CP.
+There are no RCTs showing that hippotherapy is superior to alternative treatments for patients with MS. Hippotherapy for other indications has been compared primarily with no intervention and, although some benefits have been seen, it has not been shown to be more effective than other active therapies.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 Practice Guidelines and Position Statements